How are admissions decisions made?

 What are the options for honors and AP courses?

-Current Advanced Placement courses taught at Our Lady of the Sacred Heart High School are: AP English Literature and Composition, AP World History, AP Spanish, AP Calculus AB, AP Calculus BC, AP Computer Science Principles, AP Computer Science A, AP Chemistry, and AP Physics 1.
-Through the content offered in the Advanced Biology course, students are also able to sit for the AP Biology exam.
+Current Advanced Placement courses taught at Our Lady of the Sacred Heart High School are: AP English Language and Composition, AP English Literature and Composition, AP US History, AP World History: Modern, AP US Government and Politics, AP Calculus AB, AP Calculus BC, AP Statistics, AP Computer Science Principles, AP Computer Science A, AP Biology, AP Chemistry, AP Environmental Science, AP Physics I, and AP Studio Art.

 The OLSH AP Advantage Program provides additional resources for students and teachers enrolled in AP courses and also provides financial incentives for qualifying scores on AP tests through the University of Notre Dame's AP Teacher Investment Program.
 Additionally, if a student is interested and eligible to take an AP course that is not currently offered by OLSH, the school has partnered with Johns Hopkins University’s Center for Talented Youth to provide online AP courses at a discounted rate.
 Click here to read more about this opportunity.

-In addition, OLSH offers 14 honors level courses, including Scholar World Literature, which allows students the option to earn college credit through La Roche College, and Honors Spanish 4 and Honors French 4, with college credit provided through Duquesne University.
+In addition, OLSH offers 12 honors level courses, including Honors Spanish 4 and Honors French 4, with college credit provided through Duquesne University.
 There is also an option to take AP Computer Science A for College in High School credit through the University of Pittsburgh.

 Click here to view the Academic Course Catalog.